pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 Pulumi has three levels to consider access for: Users, Teams and Organizations.

-[Users](https://www.pulumi.com/docs/intro/pulumi-service/accounts/) are tied to personal identities often with an Identity Provider and should be used wherever a human is using Pulumi.
+[Users](https://www.pulumi.com/docs/intro/pulumi-service/accounts/) are tied to personal identities often with an identity provider and should be used wherever a human is using Pulumi.
 They should not be used for any systems, tools or pipeline based provisioning.

-[Teams](https://www.pulumi.com/docs/intro/pulumi-service/teams/) are groups of Users within an Organization with specific permissions to Stacks.
-Consider using these to break up access to environments such as Dev, Staging and Production.
+[Teams](https://www.pulumi.com/docs/intro/pulumi-service/teams/) are groups of users within an organization with specific permissions to stacks.
+Consider using these to break up access to environments such as dev, staging and production.
 You should look to mirror your code repository or IAM teams/groups as much as possible.

 [Organizations](https://www.pulumi.com/docs/intro/pulumi-service/organizations/) are a space for you to collaborate on shared projects and stacks.
-You may have multiple Cloud Accounts from a single cloud provider or multiple cloud provider Accounts tied to an Organization in any combination.
-It’s recommended that you segment Organizations and Cloud Accounts to limit access and the “blast radius” of security or financial events that may occur within them.
+You may have multiple Cloud Accounts from a single cloud provider or multiple cloud provider accounts tied to an organization in any combination.
+It’s recommended that you segment organizations and cloud accounts to limit access and the “blast radius” of security or financial events that may occur within them.

 ## Security Best Practices with Pulumi